mojadev/wsl-path/README.md

 [![Build Status](https://travis-ci.org/mojadev/wsl-path.svg?branch=master)](https://travis-ci.org/mojadev/wsl-path)

-# Status
-Experimental until 1.0.0 - please come back in one, two days :)

 # wsl-path

 A small node utlity for converting file paths from POSIX paths in wsl (Windows Subsystem for Linux) to their counterparts in the Windows Filesystem and vice versa.